ESSS/pyboost_ipc/README.md

 # Running tests

 Tests are written using [pytest](http://pytest.org/latest/).

+To run the tests, the option `COMPILE_TESTS` must be passed to CMake so that the `pyboost_ipc_tests` is compiled too.

-CTest can be used to run them.
+CTest can then be used to run them.

 `ctest .`

+or:

+`ctest -C Debug --output-on-failure` (for better error messages if the tests fail)

+If using Windows, don't forget that the `PATH` variable must be set to a directory containing the Boost.Python dll.

 # Using the library